realA10001986/Time-Circuits-Display/README.md

 In order to use a light sensor, check the option _Use light sensor_ in the Config Portal.
 You can observe the measured lux level through the [keypad menu](#how-to-view-sensor-info) to find out about the right lux threshold for your environment.

 For information on supported sensor models/types and configuration, see [here](AddOns.md#light-sensor).

+## Alarm

+The alarm function can be programmed through the [keypad menu](#how-to-set-up-the-alarm), or quickly by "11hhMM" (h=hour, 0-23; m=minute).
+Weekday selection must be done throught the [keypad menu](#how-to-set-up-the-alarm).

+Holding "1" enables and disables the alarm; the state is shown by the dot in the present time's minute field.
+"11" followed by ENTER shows the currently programmed alarm days/time.

+As regards the alarm event itself, the alarm function knows two modes of operation: Legacy and Extended.

+Legacy means a simple one-time alarm sound at the programmed time.
+The default alarm plays for 5 seconds; if substituted, the provided file is played once until its end.

+### Extended Alarm

+In extended mode, the alarm plays for two minutes, and can be stopped by pressing or holding ENTER (while the alarm sounds).

+If Snooze is enabled in the Config Portal, (briefly) pressing ENTER enables Snooze: The alarm will repeat after the configured "Snooze Time".

+If Auto-Snooze is enabled, and the user does not react to the alarm with the ENTER button, the alarm will be silenced after two minutes, and automatically repeat after the configured "Snooze Time".

+A subsistution alarm sound file will be played once.
+If it is considerably shorter than two minutes, it can be "looped".
+However, it is stopped after two minutes.

 ## Count-down timer